MichaelBroox/White-Wine-Quality-Prediction/README.md

 ![AddictivePython](AddictivePython.png)
 ---
-# White Wine quality prediction
+# Vinho Verde White Wine quality prediction

 ## Introduction
 The white wine is a variant of the Portuguese **"Vinho Verde"** wine (**_[UCI](https://archive.ics.uci.edu/ml/datasets/Wine+Quality)_**) which is a unique and valued wine in the wine industry (**_[Vinho Verde](https://www.vinhoverde.pt/en/history-of-vinho-verde)_**).